openstack-charmers/openstack-bundles/development/openstack-lxd-disco-stein/README.md

 # LXD OpenStack Cloud

-*DEV/TEST ONLY*: This unstable, development example bundle deploys an OpenStack Cloud (Stein release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 18.04, (bionic) providing Dashboard, Compute, Network, Object Storage, Identity and Image services.
+*DEV/TEST ONLY*: This unstable, development example bundle deploys an OpenStack Cloud (Queens release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 19.04, (disco) providing Dashboard, Compute, Network, Object Storage, Identity and Image services.
 See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).

 ## Requirements